cran/myTAI/README.md

 * `harm.mean()` : Harmonic Mean
 * `omitMatrix()` : Compute TAI or TDI Profiles Omitting a Given Gene
 * `rhScore()` : Compute the Hourglass Score for the Reductive Hourglass Test
+* `reversehourglassScore()`: Compute the Reverse Hourglass Score for the Reverse Hourglass Test

 ## Developer Version of `myTAI`